ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab01-splunk-vpn-log-analysis/Lab01-splunk-vpn-log-analysis.md

 ---

 ## Dataset & Commands (what they are and why I use them)
-- **Index**: `index="main"` → The logical bucket that stores these VPN events.
+- **`index="main"`** → The logical bucket that stores these VPN events.
 If you search the wrong index, you’ll return 0 results.
 - **`spath`** → Parses JSON so nested fields (e.g., `Source_Country`, `UserName`) become searchable/reportable.
 - **`stats`** → Aggregates records (e.g., `count by UserName`) to summarize and rank activity.
 - **`search`** → Filters results with conditions (e.g., `action=teardown`).